fahimabarveen/Terraform-Demo/TerraformCode/Lab1/README.md

-Certainly!
-Let me provide a simplified explanation of the steps you've outlined:

 1. **Create a Terraform Configuration File (main.tf):**
    - You've defined a Terraform configuration in a file named `main.tf`.
    - This configuration specifies that you're using the `azurerm` provider from HashiCorp.